nhoudelot/demosdebs/dos/intros/1998/tungsram-by-haujobb/debian/tungsram-by-haujobb.6.md

 # DESCRIPTION
-tungsram is a demonstration released by Haujobb in 1998. tungsram-by-haujobb is the launcher that use Dosbox to run it.
+tungsram is a demonstration released by Haujobb in 1998. tungsram-by-haujobb is the launcher that use Dosbox-x to run it.
 Demo ranked 1st by Haujobb

 # OPTIONS
 \--fullscreen
-:   Start game in fullscreen (Ctrl-F9 to exit)
+:   Start game in fullscreen

 \--debug
-:   start dosbox environnement without running the demo
+:   start dosbox-x environnement without running the demo

 \--version
 :   Display version and author information